On the number of biased graphs: The overlap graph

 We use the upper bound in the following estimate freely. \begin{corollary} For all $n \ge 5$ we have $\frac{e}{2}(n-1)! < |V(\Omega_n)| < 2(n-1)!$. \end{corollary} \begin{proof} As observed, we have $|V(\Omega_n)| = \frac{n!}{2}S_n$.
 The claimed bounds follow from Lemma~\ref{bound_sn} and the fact that $\frac{e}{n} + \frac{5}{n^2} < \frac{3}{n} + \frac{5}{n^2} \le \frac{4}{n}$ for $n \ge 5$. \end{proof}

+We say a set $A$ of vertices \emph{spans} an edge $e$ of a graph if $A$ contains both ends of $e$.
 Call a subset $\cB \subseteq V(\Omega_n)$ \emph{scarce} if it does not span any edge (i.e.\ it is a stable set of $\Omega_n$); equivalently, every theta-subgraph of $K_n$ contains at most one cycle from~$\cB$.
 Clearly, if $\cB$ is scarce, then $(K_n, \cB)$ is a biased clique; we call a biased clique $(K_n, \cB)$ \emph{scarce} if and only if $\cB$ is scarce.

 The set of Hamilton cycles in $K_n$ is scarce.
 We show that in fact it is the unique scarce biased clique with the maximum number of balanced cycles.
 Let $\sym{n}$ denote the set of permutations of $[n]$.